Bark hack

-A bark hack is a tool used to remove pine tree bark to promote the flow of pine resin, which is used in naval stores production.
+A bark (or turpentine) hack is a tool used to remove pine tree bark to promote the flow of pine resin, which is used in naval stores production.
 The tool consists of a wooden shaft with a weighted butt and hook-like, replaceable, U-shaped blades at the head.

 The bark hack is swung much like an axe and is used to create a hatched chevron pattern ("cat face" or less frequently, a "blaze") into trees' exposed sapwood.
 The weighted end helps the operator follow through with the force necessary for the hooked blade to scoop out chips of hard pine wood.
+This would result in the tree's turpentine or resin stocks flowing directly down into a collection site in a similar process to tapping.

+Turpentine hacks were eventually phased out by the early 1950s and were later replaced by the Kraft process.